 Q: What is the maximum number of delegates that can attend from a PAC or DPAC?

-A: There is no limit to the number of delegates that can attend the AGM from each member PAC or DPAC; however, each registered delegate must submit a separate Proxy Form to confirm their eligibility to attend (and only one of the delegates can be assigned voting rights).
+A: There is no limit to the number of delegates that can attend the AGM from each member PAC or DPAC; however, each registered delegate must be named on a Proxy Form to confirm their eligibility to attend.

 Q: How will I receive my Voting and/or Speaker credentials?